rricklic/brewnalysis/README.md

 brewnalysis
 ===========

-A brewing analysis, tracking, and toolset project
+A beer brewing analysis, tracking, and toolset project